hanabi/hanabi.github.io/other-conventions/2-Player.md

 ### Introduction

 * As stated in the main document, our group generally only plays games with 3 to 5 players, since 2-player games can be quite boring.
-Thus, the conventions are not optimized for play with only 2-players.
+Thus, the *Hyphen-ated Conventions Framework* is **not optimized for play with only 2-players**.
 * With that said, it is possible to use the Hyphen-ated convention framework to also play 2-player games.
-While not commonly done, it is still perfectly functional.
+While not commonly done, it is still perfectly functional, and it is almost always possible to get a perfect scores with expert players.
 * This document provides some extra conventions that are used by our group while playing 2-player games.

 ### The Flush Clue (A Slot 1 Color Clue)